eu-digital-identity-wallet/eudi-app-ios-wallet-ui/wiki/how_to_build.md

 | EUDI ISO 18013 libraries | `0.14.0` |
 | EUDI Wallet Storage | `0.11.3` |

-For production, keep dependencies pinned, review transitive updates, run SCA, and archive the dependency report or SBOM for each release.
+Before building a release candidate, confirm these values against `Package.resolved` and archive the dependency report or SBOM with the release evidence.
 See the [production go-live guide](go_live.md) for the full dependency governance checklist.

 ## Setup Apps